 Using OpenSSH as an SFTP client

-If you are using OpenSSH, you should also meet the following requirements:
+If you are using OpenSSH, you should also meet these requirements.

 - OpenSSH version 6.7 (or later) - For multi-threading and higher window sizes.
 (See additional information on the OpenSSH.)